jessewaweru/CustomerSegmentation/README.md

 [Customer_Segmentation](sql_code)

 # Background
-I wanted a dataset that could provide me with a chance to perform customer segmentation using SQL and also showcase other valuable metrics that a business has to focus on when it comes to performance, operations and customers especially when it comes to the buying behavior of customers.
-The metrics identified could also be helpful in formulating or improving the current marketing strategies already in place.
+I sought a dataset that would enable me to conduct customer segmentation using SQL and uncover valuable metrics for business performance, operations, and customer behavior, particularly regarding purchasing patterns.
+The identified metrics could also be used to refine or enhance existing marketing strategies.

 ### Problem statements I decided to use to answer my SQL queries
 1. What are the major customer segments for the store?